Jitanshu-commits/Pathfinding/README.md

 This Python program provides a visual representation of Dijkstra's and A* pathfinding algorithms using the Pygame library.
 The application allows users to interactively set starting and ending points on a grid, draw obstacles, and visualize the process of finding the shortest path from the starting point to the endpoint while avoiding obstacles.

 # Features:
-Simultaneous Pathfinding: Run Dijkstra's and A* algorithms simultaneously to compare their performance.
+Simultaneous Pathfinding: Run Dijkstra's and A* algorithms(Added DFS and BFS) simultaneously to compare their performance.
 User Interaction: Set the starting and ending points by clicking on cells.
 Draw obstacles by holding the left mouse button.
 Algorithm Visualization: See the algorithms in action with real-time visualization.
 Observe the exploration of cells and the final pathfinding result.
 Execution Timing: Measure and display the execution time of Dijkstra's and A* algorithms.